Impact of the COVID-19 pandemic on sports: Ultimate

-On 24 March, the World Flying Disc Federation announced to cancel or postpone all world championships over the next six months.
+On 24 March, the World Flying Disc Federation announced the cancellation or postponement of all world championships in the next six months.
 This included the World Ultimate and Guts Championships (WUGC), World Junior Ultimate Championships (WJUC) and the World Masters Ultimate Championships (WMUC) due to the rapid spread of coronavirus.
-North America's national body for ultimate, USA Ultimate, also canceled all scheduled club and college tournaments as well as the suspension of the semi-professional league, the AUDL, from commencing the 2020 season.
+North America's national body for ultimate, USA Ultimate, also cancelled all scheduled club and college tournaments as well as the suspension of the semi-professional league, the AUDL, from commencing the 2020 season.

+Underwater Hockey

+The 2020 Underwater Hockey World Championships, scheduled to be held in Gold Coast, Australia, was cancelled after an initial postponement to 2021.
+The 2022 World Championships, scheduled to be held in Ankara, Turkey, became an "international restart tournament" (branded as a "World Cup") for teams able to travel; with CMAS announcing that the tournament winners would not be classed as world champions.
+Gold Coast, hosted the first World Championships after than pandemic in 2023.

+In the UK, the national championship was cancelled in 2020 and 2021 along with numerous other competitions, with the 2020 ladies championship (in February) the last tournament to be played before the pandemic.
+In August 2021, the BOA held a restart tournament, the first official tournament to be played following the pandemic, with regular service resuming thereafter with Nautilus 2021 in the Autumn.
+During this time, 41 clubs folded.

 Volleyball

 On 12 March, The National Collegiate Athletic Association (NCAA) cancelled the Spring 2020 men's volleyball championships due to concern over the coronavirus.

 On 13 March, the International Volleyball Federation (FIVB) decided to postpone the Nations League for men (finals scheduled for Turin, Italy) and women until after the 2020 Summer Olympics caused by the outbreak of coronavirus.
 On 8 May, the FIVB announced that the Nations League competitions were cancelled.